 With slow tempo training, you are teaching your body how to absorb force and transfer it properly.
 You can also use it to really hone in on proper technique and work on sticking points in your compound lifts.
 Both of these make your nervous system more efficient at lifting weights.

 This same concept applies to many disciplines in life.
 We tend to practice things slowly before we try them at full speed.
 Once you progress to a faster tempo, your body is able to handle the heavier loads and produce more force.
 This not only increases your strength effectively but also decreases your risk of injury as well.

 Subscribe to the Newsletter!

-Remember that our training should be fun and exciting for us.
-Without that, we are not going to stick with the program for very long.
-Tempo helps us to continue mixing things up which leads to better adaptations over time.
-In that way, tempo can be a great resource for helping us build more muscle and strength from our training.
+Overall, tempo helps us to mix things up on a regular basis which we know will lead to better adaptations over time.
+In that way, lifting tempo can be a great resource for helping us build more muscle and strength from our training.

 - Mohamad, N. I., Cronin, J. B., & Nosaka, K. K. (2012).
 Difference in kinematics and kinetics between high-and low-velocity resistance loading equated by volume: implications for hypertrophy training.
 The Journal of Strength & Conditioning Research, 26(1), 269-275.

 - Schoenfeld, B. J., Ogborn, D. I., & Krieger, J. W. (2015).
 Effect of repetition duration during resistance training on muscle hypertrophy: a systematic review and meta-analysis.
 Sports Medicine, 45(4), 577-585.